noaione/yuusha-shoukan-ln/sources/v11/chapter1.md

 [Yes, I have received several copies of those books.]

-[...
-She gave me the whole set of about a hundred volumes, but are these books actually quite famous?]
+[...She gave me the whole set of about a hundred volumes, but are these books actually quite famous?]

 [Hmmm.
 They’re certainly famous... but I guess there are only a few people who